 Within the curricular framework, students can choose from a number of elective courses and pursue independent coursework.
 Open-ended and flexible in many respects, the program does have certain priorities: interdisciplinarity, the city as a learning lab, experimental learning, and social engagement.

 Spitzer School grad programs share a teaching, research, and design environment known as the unit system.
 Within year-long, team-taught, vertically integrated design units, students and professors work together to define questions and propose design solutions.
 Just like in the professions, students synthesize diverse skills and subject areas into their projects.
 Check out this year’s design units.

-Our next admission deadline is in January 2022 to begin studies in Fall 2022.
+Our next admission cycle priority deadline is in January 2023 to begin studies in Fall 2023.
 Please see instructions on our Graduate Application Instructions page.